pixel9/bobaaa-tudum/README.md

 I spent time making sure that browser navigation isn't broken and state is managed via the url.
 You may notice a stark lack of `useState` hooks since I pull the state from the request parameters instead.
 Rest assured that after from the initial page load, new data and UI refreshes all happen on the client for a snappy user experience.

+## Things I might have done differently

+With a large team, using something like Tailwind can be convenient so that styles are co-located with components.
+This means dead styles go away with dead code without much hassle.
+For a scenario like this one where it's a fairly simple project but requiring code review with fresh eyes, the utility classes peppered everywhere in the code can be a distraction.
+It may have actually been less distracting to create a plain stylesheet in this case.

+However...I know my own tendencies to go down rabbit holes when tweaking UIs so perhaps this was the best way to optimize where I spend my time.

 # Getting it up and running

 Create a `.env` file and set Yelp API token value